ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	(exposure), which *decreases* folic acid deficiency (intermediate), which causes neural tube birth defects (outcome).
 Notably, neural tube birth defects are also caused through other causal pathways such as maternal diabetes.
-	Given that this causal pathway is true, we would expect an increase in exposure to folic acid supplementation to decrease neural tube defects.
+	Given that the causal pathway from folic acid fortification-->folic acid deficiency-->neural tube defects is true, we would expect an increase in exposure to folic acid supplementation to decrease neural tube defects.
 	However, the maximum effect of increasing exposure to folic acid supplementation is dependent on the prevalence of the intermediary, folic acid deficiency, in